Canada

 • Voluntary stewards: funding and data-sharing.

-• PCA (PRO): collection network, processor oversight.
+• PCA (Producer Responsibility Organization): collection network, processor oversight.

 • SARCAN hosts: accept, store, ship paint.